Third order: Lutheran Churches

 There are in the Lutheran Church, Lutheran Franciscan Third Orders in Germany, Sweden and North America, as well as other third orders, such as the Humiliatenorden.

 Lutheran Franciscan Tertiaries

-In Germany, the Lutheran Franciscan Tertiaries, officially known as the Evangelische Franziskanerbruderschaft der Nachfolge Christi, were founded in 1927; the emphasize the Rule of Saint Francis and pray daily from their breviary.
+In Germany, the Lutheran Franciscan Tertiaries, officially known as the Evangelische Franziskanerbruderschaft der Nachfolge Christi, were founded in 1927; they emphasize the Rule of Saint Francis and pray daily from their breviary.

 Franciskus Tredje Orden

 The Franciskus Tredje Orden is a Lutheran third order of the Church of Sweden.

 Anglican Communion

 Third orders in the Anglican Communion have in common that they are composed of both men and women, single and married, who are living and working in the world in their various life callings.

 Franciscan tradition

 Third Order, Society of St. Francis

 The Third Order (TSSF) of the Society of St. Francis was founded in 1950.
 The TSSF consists of lay and ordained people.
 It is divided into five provinces: Africa, Australia, New Zealand, Europe, and the Americas.